 If you or someone you know is experiencing these disorders, contact a healthcare provider.

 1. Insomnia (Problem of close to no sleep)

-Afterward, this manifests itself as a problem of daytime sleepiness, which can also result in functional impairment of the body.
+Afterwards, this manifests itself as a problem of daytime sleepiness, which can also result in functional impairment of the body.

-People suffering from insomnia usually experience monotonous lifestyle.
+People suffering from insomnia usually experience a monotonous lifestyle.
 Changes in lifestyle and medication could work effectively to have a good sleep.

-Excessive day time sleepiness includes episodes of irresistible sleepiness combined with muscle weakness.
+Excessive daytime sleepiness includes episodes of irresistible sleepiness combined with muscle weakness.

-Episodes of narcolepsy known as “sleep attacks”.
+Episodes of narcolepsy are known as “sleep attacks”.
 It may occur in unusual circumstances like sleepwalking and other forms of physical activity.

-Narcolepsy may also be causing paralysis, and disturbed sleep.
+Narcolepsy may also be causing paralysis and disturbed sleep.

 3.Restless Legs Syndrome-

 RLS is defined as an unpleasant or creeping sensation, in the lower legs but sensation occurs in the whole legs.
-This often causes difficulty initiating sleep and is relieved by movement of legs or kicking.
+This often causes difficulty initiating sleep and is relieved by the movement of the legs or kicking.